 Students are required to:

-- Complete 720 hours of field work at the Center for Victims and partner schools.
+- Complete all required hours of field work at the Center for Victims and partner schools.

 - Participate in evaluations and reports required by the Expect Respect Fellowship and the Center for Victims.

 - Complete all paperwork, clearances, and trainings required by the Center for Victims.

 - Full-time student in MSW or BASW program

 - Commitment to enhancing skills in counseling and group facilitation

 - Access to a car is preferable but not required, depending on middle school placement location

 - In no more than 5 paragraphs, please discuss why you would like to participate in this fellowship experience.
 What attracts you to this project?
 What strengths do you bring that can be engaged in this learning experience?
 What do you hope to gain from the experience?
 How will it contribute to your achieving your career goals?